January, the I.BMX.F. - Florida, USA

 September 16-17th.
 International Mentos Trophy Blumenstein - Switzerland.
 Organized for the 5th time.

 This was the first UCI BMX World Cup race ever and one out of two try-outs this year.
-During the introduction and motivation to organize a World Cup Series to the riders and organizers present during this first try-out, the following was said.
-A BMX World Cup Series is a logical step in the development of the sport of BMX within the UCI, in the slipstream of other World Cup Series in the cycling disciplines like road and track cycling, cyclo-cross and last but not least mountain biking.
-The BMX World Cup Series furthermore was intended to give special promotion to the sport of BMX.
-The Series will be focused on the top BMX riders, male and female and thus will provide a maximum of exciting racing.
+During the introduction and motivation to organize a World Cup Series towards the riders and organizers present during this first try-out, the following was said.
+A BMX World Cup Serie is a logical step in the development of the sport of BMX within the UCI, in the slipstream of other World Cup Series in the cycling disciplines like road and track cycling, cyclo-cross and last but not least mountain biking.
+The BMX World Cup Serie furthermore was intended to give special promotion to the sport of BMX.
+The Serie will focus on the top BMX riders, male and female and thus will provide a maximum of exciting racing.
 Racing for the BMX World Cup will take place on fast and spectacular tracks, including big jumps, thus providing the BMX elite an excellent opportunity to display their high technical skills.

 Over the past few years the high performance level of top BMX racers has become more and more evident, not least because of their successful participation in top mountain bike events.
 Several top BMX racers combine BMX with downhill mountain biking and have made a spectacular career in downhill racing because of their BMX background.